wasdi-cloud/COPLAC-Hydromet-Hazards/detailed_description/urban_flood.rst

 The Urban Flood Mapping (UFM) service exploits multitemporal Sentinel-1 data to derive floodwater extents over bare soil and in urbanized areas.
 The algorithm takes complex SLC SAR data from the Sentinel-1 mission as input and uses both intensity and phase information from multimodal SAR data over time and space to quickly and accurately map floodwater.
 The algorithm can be applied on a large scale using a comprehensive data set consisting of collections of archived multitemporal satellite imagery from the Sentinel-1 mission.
-The algorithm is based on a patented technology (LU500947, 2023/06/02) owned by LIST.
+The algorithm is based on a patented technology (LU500947, 2023/06/02) owned by the Luxembourg Institute of Science and Technology (LIST).
 It is implemented in the Copernicus LAC specialized processing environment platform, and stakeholders can access it through a web interface.

 The service employs the U-Net architecture together with an innovative urban-aware module that integrates urban-aware attention with channel attention.